sourcefrog/cargo-mutants/README.md

 - Sometimes these effects can be tested by making the side-effect observable with, for example, a counter of the number of memory allocations or cache misses/hits.

-### Other options

-`--no-copy-target` skips building the source tree and excludes `/target` from copying.
-The effect of this is that the first, baseline, build in the scratch directory will be a "clean" build with nothing in `/target`.
-This will typically be slower (which is why `/target` is copied by default) but it might help in debugging any issues with the build.
-(And, in niche cases where there is a very large volume of old unreferenced content in `/target`, it might conceivably be faster, but that's probably better dealt with by `cargo clean` in the source directory.)

 ## How to help